 We have been fortunate to have the Senior contest problems written by past alumni including Reyno Tilikaynen.
 Reyno is a recent graduate from Waterloo and has also contributed to the problem sets for past ECOO rounds.
 The junior contest problems have been written by problem writers from Mackenzie’s Computer Programming Team.
 Writers in both divisions have ample experience with problem writing.

 Scroll to the bottom of the page for the registration form.

-The second contest will run on November 22, 2019.
+The fifth contest will run on March 13.
 The contest starts at 9:00:00 and ends at 18:00:00.
 Teams will get two and a half hours from the moment they start.
 Please note that if you start the contest after 15:30:00, the contest will end before your two and a half hours pass, and you will lose any time remaining in your two and a half hours.

 If you are a student, please share this with your teacher, as your teacher must be the one to register you.